jowin-henry/jowin-henry/README.md

 ### Master Thesis : Predicting human joint angles of upper ad lower limbs during a variety of ADLs (Activities of Daily Living) like walking, jumping, picking-up a pen, shelve-ordering,...
 Highlights :
-* Explores deep learning and AI techniques for sensor data and time series analysis.
+* Developing deep learning models (LSTM, autoencoders) in Python (Keras) to predict upper and lower limb joint angles from IMU sensor data.
-* Involves synthetic IMU and motion capture data.
+* Processing large-scale real and synthetic IMU and motion capture datasets using NumPy and pandas.
+* Evaluating model accuracy with MAE and RMSE against ground truth joint angles.

 ---